 As electric vehicles work on batteries and motors charged using electricity, you don’t have to invest in gas anymore.
 Driving petrol or diesel-based cars can put a hole in your pocket due to their skyrocketing prices.
 As per data, Americans spend around 15 cents a mile to ride a gas-powered conveyance.

 If we compare, electricity is less expensive than fuel.
-And if you install a solar panel system in your home, this cost can get cut even further.
+And if you install a solar panel system at your home, this cost can get cut even further.
 Overall, with EVs, you can avoid an annual expense of up to $5,000 on gas.

 - Easy to Drive